 - All applicants must properly complete an application and secure the required signatures of at least two individuals.

-- All applications must be filed electronically no later than May 1, 2017.
-A scanned copy of the completed, signed application sent via e-mail by midnight (PST) May 1, 2017 in Word or pdf format (together with supporting documents, if any, in pdf or other readily available software format) to JACL Regional Director Patty Wada at email@example.com.
+- All applications must be filed electronically no later than the extended deadline of May 8, 2017.
+A scanned copy of the completed, signed application sent via e-mail by midnight (PST) May 8, 2017 in Word or pdf format (together with supporting documents, if any, in pdf or other readily available software format) to JACL Regional Director Patty Wada at email@example.com.

 - Mail the original, signed copy together with supporting documents, if any, to National JACL Legacy Fund Grants Committee, 1765 Sutter Street, San Francisco, CA 94115, postmarked by the filing deadline.